Off-ramping: where and how to spend your cryptocurrency

 Community’s always been important but it’ll become more so very rapidly.
 If the quality is there, I’d rather get my blouse sewn by a fellow sex worker I know or one who is recommended to me by a friend.
 And, guess what, if they’re willing to accept payment for that service in Zcash, I’ve got my perfect off-ramp right there!

 So if you’re a sex worker with such skills, share that fact with friends you trust.
+Or maybe you’ve got a car, time, and need cash?
+Consider offering a Homobiles-style car service for your fellow workers and accept payments in ZEC or another privacy coin!
 Build a local economy, and stay surveillance-free by using Zcash to sustain it!
 The true revolutionary potential of this truly cannot be overstated.

 One way to think about this is: Zcash in Zashi is to money what Signal Private Messenger is to speech.
 Vive la révolution!